DiscoverAtlanta.com homepage

 El Tesoro

 Translated as “the treasure,” El Tesoro is the perfect rustic and dynamic venue for watching the latest soccer game.
-El Tesoro not only offers Mexican cuisine and cocktails but coffee as well.
+El Tesoro not only offers Mexican cuisine and cocktails but also coffee.

 Where: 171 Mitchell St. SW